rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Download Attachment

-Download an attachment by RRN.
+This action is used to download an attachment by RRN.
 The RRN determines which attachment is downloaded

 ##### Input